 Families are the first educators of their children and they continue to influence their child’s learning and development during the school years and long afterwards.

 Parental engagement promotes partnerships that recognise learning as a shared responsibility, with both parents and teachers having different but important roles in a child’s learning and wellbeing.
-In supporting effective parental engagement the DSS provides opportunities for parents to be both engaged in their child’s learning at home and at school and involved in school based education, activities and events.
+In supporting effective parental engagement CSBB provides opportunities for parents to be both engaged in their child’s learning at home and at school and involved in school based education, activities and events.

 Parent Education Program: this program supports parents by providing informative and interactive workshops in our schools, equipping parents with skills and knowledge to confidently support and encourage their child’s learning and well-being at home.
 Schools provide parents with the opportunity to participate in workshops that cover topics such as The Power of Social and Emotional Skills for Children’s Learning, The Resilient Child and 123 Magic.